-16. In the Playback toolbar, press the Play button to see the result.
+- 1. In the top menu, select Play > Enable Playback > Perspective View. - 2.
+In the Playback toolbar, press the Play button to see the results.

 Locking Flat Drawings to the Camera Angle (PRO)

 When you create a 3D camera motion in your scene, you will notice that layers are treated as flat objects, animation layers that are supposed to face the camera at all times will look like a flat sheet of rotating paper.
 Use the Ortholock layer when mixing flat animation layers with a set built in 3D.
 Ortholock forces your drawing layer to always follow the Camera angle.
 It does not follow its position or zooming level, only the rotation.
 This prevents drawings from being distorted by the camera motion.